 What do the recent FIRB changes mean for foreign investors?

-We summarised the key FIRB changes here.
+We summarised the key FIRB temporary changes here.
 Following the changes, we recommend that foreign investors should endeavour to submit their FIRB applications as soon as possible.
 In addition, foreign investors should allow for significant delays in processing their applications.
 As such, commercial timeframes should (to the extent possible) take into account the need to obtain FIRB approval and the likelihood for delay.

 What happens if the Government stops all construction work?